damnsamn/samuelbar.net_2020/_collections/_snippets/accessible-linked-cards.md

     - HTML
     - JavaScript
     - A11y
-description: Method for developing clickable linked cards without sacrificing the user experience for screen reader users.
+description: Method for developing clickable linked cards without sacrificing the user experience for screen reader users
 ---

 Having entire cards be their own clickable links is a common design pattern.
 However, housing an entire card's worth of information within an `<a>` tag can be problematic for users with screen readers, as the screen reader will read out the entire contents of the `<a>` tag.
 This is typically overly verbose and contains a lot of unnecessary information.